+- a.
+Present evidence of having completed a

+Master's degree from an accredited school

+with Class A Certification in the same

+teaching field(s) in which the Ed.S. degree is

+sought.

-In addition to specific course requirements found on pages 48-49 applicants seeking admission to the program must (1) present evidence of having completed a master's degree program in the same teaching field from an accredited school, (2) present a copy of a Class A Professional Educator's Certificate, and (3) present transcript(s) showing a baccalaureate degree grade point average of 3.00 or better (4.00 system).
+- b.
+Present transcript(s) showing a Master's degree grade point average of 3.00 or better (4.00 system).